OBOAcademy/obook/docs/reference/git_faq.md

 # Git FAQs

-This page aims to consolidate some tips and tricks that ontology editors have found useful in using GitHub.
-It is not meant to be a tutorial of GitHub, but rather as a page with tips that could help in certain specialised situations.
+This page aims to consolidate some tips and tricks that ontology editors have found useful in using `git`.
+It is not meant to be a tutorial of `git`, but rather as a page with tips that could help in certain specialised situations.

 ## Reverting Commits